Vincent-Mattana/Decoder/project-context.md

 - Large "SECRET UNCOVERED" text displayed center screen.
 - Styled with a gold color, drop shadow, and 'Cinzel Decorative' font reminiscent of Elden Ring victory text.
 - Fades in and out over 4 seconds against a semi-transparent dark overlay.
+- The confetti celebration starts *after* this notification finishes.

 ### Visual Feedback
 The UI provides visual cues: